Return to Crime Watch

 Holiday Tips

-• Engraved new purchases with your ID number or driver’s license number.
+• Engrave new purchases with your ID number or driver’s license number.
 Never use your social security number.
-The Northwest Police Substation has engraving pens that you may “check out.”
-Their number is 214-670-6178.
+Contact the Northwest Police Substation (214-670-6178) to inquire about engraving pens.

 Holiday Tips While ShoppingLock Your Car, Take Your Keys, Hide Your Belongings